 Its that time of the year again

-Have us prepare your 1099s just $135 (includes 2 1099s) plus $11 each additional 1099
+Have us prepare your 1099s just $135 plus $15 each 1099

 Form 1099-NEC reports Non-Employee Compensation.
-Generally, you’re required to file a Form 1099-NEC if you meet the following conditions:
+Generally, you’re required to file a Form 1099-NEC if you meet all the following conditions:

 You paid someone who’s not your employee